Solar in Greensboro, NC: 2026 Cost, Savings & Payback

 How much do solar panels cost in Greensboro, NC?

-The average cost of a 6kW solar panel system in Greensboro is approximately $17,220 before incentives ($2.87/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,054.
-North Carolina property tax exemption; Duke Energy solar rebates.
+The average cost of a 6kW solar panel system in Greensboro is approximately $17,220 before local or state incentives ($2.87/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+North Carolina property tax exemption; Duke Energy solar rebates

 How many peak sun hours does Greensboro get?